Nau mai haere mai,

 We are fortunate to have positive, strong home/school partnerships and actively promote whānau engagement in learning programmes.

-Our board of trustees provide valuable resources to ensure we provide a rich and balanced curriculum.
+Our School Board provides valuable resources to ensure we provide a rich and balanced curriculum.
 For instance, children have access to a variety of digital devices, and we swim in terms 1 and 4 in our solar heated school pool.

 Community involvement also extends beyond the school gates, and we actively seek opportunities to enhance children's life experiences.